johnschwenck/photography_wrapped/README.md

 Extract EXIF data from your photos, analyze your shooting patterns, and get insights about your photography progression over time.

 **Key Features:**
+- **Modern Web UI** with real-time extraction and database management
-- Extract metadata from RAW and JPG files
+- Extract metadata from RAW and JPG files (supports all ExifTool formats)
 - Calculate hit rate (edited photos / total RAW photos)
+- **Smart date extraction** from folder paths and filenames
 - Analyze lens usage, camera settings, shooting patterns
 - Temporal trend analysis (see your progression throughout the year)
 - Generate "Wrapped" style year-in-review reports